Here are a few things we think will be useful for you to know!

 5. Can I bring my caravan / live in vehicle?

 Yes there will be an area that is hard standing or if you prefer you can pitch your vehicle on the grass too this means that you can have your awning out and also be near to friends in tents.
 Cars must be moved to the car park as soon as you have sited your caravan.
 If you plan to sleep in your car then you will be unable to take it off the site until the end of the event.
+To help us with planning if you are bringing. a live in vehicle please reserve a pitch from our shop.

 6. Will there be Electric Hook Up available?